pace-neutrons/Horace/documentation/user_docs/docs/manual/Cutting_data_of_interest_from_SQW_files_and_objects.rst

 .. warning::

-   A temporary ``sqw`` and its descendents (through subsequent operations) will all be consisdered temporary.
+   A temporary ``sqw`` and its descendants (through subsequent operations) will all be considered temporary.

    To ensure an ``sqw`` is kept, you can :ref:`manual/Save_and_load:save` this object to file permanently.